 A spending plan is like a treasure map.
 It shows you what to avoid and what path you should take, and it leads you to riches.
 Each month, before the month begins, write down what you are going to spend that month.
 Make your income and outgo equal zero.
 Do it every month, because your spending is always different.
 An April budget won’t do you much good in December.
 Making a plan and sticking to it will also prevent impulse spending, which will sink you in a flash.
-You can even set up your first budget online for free.

 Be a giver.